 c.
 We recommend Google Chrome as the most reliable browser & search engine

 d.
 Keep an eye on plug-ins & browser extensions that get installed.
-Make sure you only run those that are absolutely necessary
+Make sure you only run those that are absolutely necessary - Disable stored passwords, use smart passwords that you can remember

 a.
 Come up with a system for using unique passwords for different websites that you can still remember (for instance, a prefix phrase containing capital letters and numbers, followed by the first few letters of the website/service you are logging into.